 This scenario does not require high disk or high computing throughput but requires low cost.
 We recommend that you use EMR d1 instances for cold backups.
 The storage cost of each d1 instance is USD 0.003/month/GB.

 An EMR cluster consists of three types of nodes: master, core, and task nodes.
-For more information, see Instance types.
+For more information, see Node categories.

 You can select ultra disks, local disks, standard SSDs, or local SSDs for EMR storage.
-These disks rank as follows by performance: local SSDs > standard SSDs > local disks > ultra disks.
+These disks are ranked in descending order of performance: local SSDs > standard SSDs > local disks > ultra disks.